 Sketch Animation: Bringing ideas to life from paper to screen

-While the process of turning sketch into a marvel of the screen can be a long and complex road, it all starts with that early idea.
-For animation giants like Disney, Pixar and even stop motion leaders like Aardman Animations, every animated piece starts with a basic narrative.
-A world and story which the characters will come to live in and the concept for how they come together.
+For animation giants like Disney, Pixar and even Aardman Animations, every animated piece starts with a basic narrative, a conceptual world and a concept for how they come together.

 “Every animated piece starts with a basic narrative”

-Scripting is another part of the process that comes quite early on in bringing that magic to life, alongside the concept for the characters.
-Often, writers and designers will work together to decide how their features might look, sketching out rough frames on paper or digitally, to get an essence for the character.
-It’s fairly normal at this stage for there to be several potential versions of the sketch.
-After all, there’s a lot of ways to draw a toy cowboy.
+Of course, the visual is only part of the story.
+Every animated feature needs a script and the script writing and editing process takes place surprisingly early on in production, often undertaken alongside the characters’ design.
+Writers and designers work together to decide how their characters might look, sketching out rough frames either on paper or digitally.
+At this stage, it’s fairly normal for there to be several potential versions of the character – after all, there are a lot of ways to draw a toy cowboy.

 Getting the shape right

 Believe it or not, many of your favourite characters will have actually started as just a simple series of shapes.
-For example, take everyone’s favourite talking mouse, Mickey.
+Take, for example, everyone’s favourite talking mouse, Mickey.
 At his core, he can be broken down to three circles and he’s still recognisable.
-Even the Sultan from Aladdin can be stripped back to a large pear shape with a circle on top.
 It’s this base that drives a lot of sketch style and helps keep the character clear as you move forwards.

 “It helps keep the character clear as you move forwards”

-And, if your basic shapes are settled, you can start to add a little more detail to the sketch – moving onto storyboards which match the narrative.
-Think of these like blueprints for the movie.
-At this stage, artists will also receive something called a “beat outline”, which acts a road map for the character’s emotional changes that need to happen throughout the action.
-Whether it’s terror, surprise or extreme excitement, each story frame needs to live and breathe the character, before being put into a reel (or animatic) which shows how it will all come together.
+Once your basic shapes are settled, you can start to add a little more detail to the sketch, moving onto storyboards which match the narrative.
+At this stage, artists will also receive something called a ‘beat outline’, which acts as a road map for the character’s emotional changes throughout the action.
+Each story frame needs to bring the character’s emotions and broad movements to life, before being put into a reel (or animatic) which shows how it all comes together.

 Sorting the Style

-Aside from making sure the character is stylishly dressed, this step is actually about adding colour, texture and tone to the characters and environments, before you even start animating those family favourites.
-Based on all the initial concepts and artwork, the art department progress sketch to the next stage by crafting a colourful and creative world around the characters.
+Aside from making sure the character is stylishly dressed, this step is actually about adding colour, texture and tone to the characters and environments, before the animation process can start.

 “They define the mood palettes for the film”

-Designing a series of sets, props, styles for buildings, surfaces, landscapes and any other accompanying elements you can shake an animated stick at, they put the pieces in place for the film’s stars.
-They also come up with something called a “colour script”, which defines the mood palettes for the film and the series of shades that the world will be made up of.
-Even down to the fiddly details of how lighting and shadows works in this world.
+The art department set to work designing sets, props, architecture, surfaces, landscapes and any other necessary background elements.
+They also come up with something called a ‘colour script’, which defines the mood palettes for the film and sets the colours that will dominate the animated world.
+They even determine the fiddly details of how light and shadows function in the world.
 It’s intricate stuff.

 Making the Models

-Pixar and Disney both have their own software they use to develop the wire frame models.
-By describing the shape of the objects, adding the art department’s colour and model packet and a few key informational drawings, the software can sculpt and suss out the character models – a basic skeleton, which can then be used to move them.
+Pixar and Disney both use their own software to develop wireframe models.
+By describing the shape of the objects, adding the art department’s colour and model packet, plus a few key informational drawings, the software can sculpt and suss out the character models – a basic skeleton – which can then be used to move characters in virtual space.

 “The software can sculpt and suss out the character models”

 Each animation house has their own technique for making models.
-Some are sculpted by hand and then 3D scanned into the computer, others model these three dimensions directly into the computer and many use what’s known as “The Puppet Tool” – to map out each of the characters joints for animation.
+Some are sculpted by hand and then 3D scanned into the computer, others model directly into the computer and many use what is known as ‘The Puppet Tool’ – to map out each of the character’s joints for animation.